discrete-notes/discrete-notes.github.io/_posts/2020-05-11-notes-rainy-may-2020.md

 * In [a "vidcast"](https://blog.computationalcomplexity.org/2020/05/vidcast-on-conferences.html),
 Gasarsh and Fortnow talk about conferences.
 In particular, about having conferences sometimes in person, sometimes virtual (and also about regional conferences).
-Incidentially, they mention the fact that the accronym *EC* used to be for *Electronic Commerce*, which is weird... (now it's *Economy and Computation* which makes more sense).
+Incidentially, they mention the fact that the conference accronym *EC* used to be for *Electronic Commerce*, which is weird... (now it's *Economy and Computation* which makes more sense).

-* I realized that the blog was hard to read on smartphone because of the format of the picture, it should be better now.
+* I realized that the blog was hard to read on smartphone because of the format of the pictures, it should be better now.

 * I started making pictures with my tablet, and it's a very good solution.
-Before looking into it, I didn't know one could have a simple solftware with layers and opacity parameters on tablets.
+Before looking into it, I didn't know one could have a simple software with layers and opacity parameters on tablets.
 It's especially nice to have a first sketch, and then make a precise drawing.
 I use it not only for the blog but also for picture prototypes in manuscripts.